lumirth/warlock/README.md

 As another note, you can add `mode=cascade` to the URL parameters to not just show the courses/terms/departments, but all the pieces that exist inside them.
 Meaning, instead of just getting a list of courses inside a department, you'll also get all the sections within those courses within the same XML.
 This means less requests are required.

-As of 2023-03-22, I have not yet received the XML schema.
+As of 2023-03-22 16:00, I have not yet received the XML schema.
 The link to it on the Data Explorer app page is broken, and there exist no archives of it, as far as I can tell.
 Until we receive this schema, it's better to **work on other portions of the project**, as waiting until we have the schema will make the implementation of the project much easier.

+Update: As of 2023-03-22 17:40, I have received the XML schema.
+Right now I've hosted it  at [mirth.cc/fix-cisapi/cisapi.xsd](https://mirth.cc/fix-cisapi/cisapi.xsd).

 <details>